T20X/notes/asm.md

 The advantage of little endian is that we can discard the most significant bytes effectively converting the number from a wider format to a narrower one, like 8 bytes.

-# division

-the same asm command idiv used for division and modulo calc.
-It takes even for int about 20-30 cycles.
-And there is normally only one on core...It is smart mostly to avoid it  by using some clever bit magic if you optimize at least with O2.

 # syscall